 - The suspect would be released having been told that the investigation had been concluded and that there would be no further action, thereby meaning that the case had been concluded

 - The suspect would be released on police bail, under what was known as s.47(3)b bail.
 This would mean that with or without conditions, the suspect would be required to return to the police station at an appointed date and time.
 This date could be changed or extended and could mean that case would drag on for many months and in some cases, for years

 The third option was the most common, simply because the nature of most police investigations involves the gathering, processing and considering of evidence obtained after a suspect has been formally questioned.
 To do this, the police would bail the suspect before a decision was made on whether the case would be sent to court on not.

-What is the 28 day pre-charge bail limit?
+What is the 28 day pre-charge bail limit in the UK?